GuardianUI/GuardianTest/README.md

 <br>

-## What the GuardianUI framework enables
+## What the GuardianTest framework enables

-- Testing in an environment similar to production across any EVM-compatible chain
+- Testing in an environment similar to production across EVM-compatible chains
 - Everything [Playwright](https://github.com/microsoft/playwright) already allows you to test (what is displayed, navigation works as expected, buttons are clickable, etc)
 - Making sure your frontend is creating the expected write smart contract interactions (transactions, approvals)
 - Ensuring your frontend responds to a completed transaction the way you are expecting